-Our User Fee Handbook (2018-2019) (PDF) provides a comprehensive list of User Fees.
+Our User Fee Handbook (2019-2020) (PDF) provides a comprehensive list of User Fees.
 These fees are adjusted on an annual basis.
-The table below can assist you with finding specific User Fee categories and points of contact for any fee related questions.
+The table below can assist you in finding specific User Fee categories and points of contact for any fee-related questions.

 ||Fee Summary Sheet